bigpon/RelationalDataSelection_demo/index.md

 </script>

 This page is the demo of
-"Relational Data Selection for Data Augmentation of Speaker-dependent Multi-band MelGAN Vocoder" [[paper](https://arxiv.org/abs/2007.12955)]
+"Relational Data Selection for Data Augmentation of Speaker-dependent Multi-band MelGAN Vocoder" [[paper](http://arxiv.org/abs/2106.05629)], which is a cooperation work by [Toda Lab](https://www.toda.is.i.nagoya-u.ac.jp/index.html) @ Nagoya University, Japan and [SLAM lab](http://slam.iis.sinica.edu.tw/) and [Bio-ASP Lab](https://bio-asplab.citi.sinica.edu.tw/) @ Academia Sinica, Taiwan.

 ## **Abstract**
 <p align="justify"> In this paper, we propose a data augmentation method based on speaker representation and similarity measurement of speaker verification.
-The proposed method (<b>DC1-3</b>) selects utterances that have similar speaker identity to the target speaker from an external corpus, and then combines the selected utterances with the limited target data for speaker-dependent (SD) vocoder adaptation.
+The proposed method adopts specific criteria (<b>DC1-3</b>) to select utterances that have similar speaker identity to the target speaker from an external corpus, and then combines the selected utterances with the limited target data for speaker-dependent (SD) vocoder adaptation.
 Compared with the vocoder adapted using only limited target data, the vocoder adapted using augmented data improves both the quality and similarity of synthesized speech. </p>

 **Corpus and references:**
 [M2VoC in ICASSP2021](http://challenge.ai.iqiyi.com/detail?raceId=5fb2687724954e0b48431fdf)